-- 1. The election as directors of the three nominees named in the attached proxy statement for a two-year term - 2.
-The ratification of the selection of the independent registered public accounting firm - 3.
-An advisory vote to approve named executive officer compensation - 4.
-The approval of an amendment to the Embecta 2022 Employee and Director Equity-Based Compensation Plan
+Proposal Board Recommendation 1.
+The election as directors of the three nominees named in the attached proxy statement for a two-year term ✓ FOR each of the nominees for director 2.
+The ratification of the selection of the independent registered public accounting firm ✓ FOR 3.
+An advisory vote to approve named executive officer compensation ✓ FOR 4.
+The approval of an amendment to the Embecta 2022 Employee and Director Equity-Based Compensation Plan $\checkmark$ FOR